QBoy: 2014–2016: QING

 In 2014, QBoy released a new single "Music Makes Us Dance" featuring singer Darkwah.
 The video for "Music Makes Us Dance" was shot in and around Shoreditch and Dalston, London, where QBoy is based professionally.
 QBoy then had a selection of summer tour dates around Europe that included performing and playing (DJ) at the Milkshake festival in Amsterdam, UK festivals Secret Garden Party and Glastonbury, Brighton Pride and parties "Sissy" in Berlin and "Boyakasha" in Zurich.
 His party "R & She" also hosted a tent at The Secret Garden Party.

-In 2015, QBoy released single and music video "DragOn", featuring Norwegian goth-rock artist "Ray Noir" and rapper and DJ "FRANK.co".
+In 2015, QBoy released a single and music video "DragOn", featuring Norwegian goth-rock artist "Ray Noir" and rapper and DJ "FRANK.co".
 The song and video has a strong Game of Thrones theme.

 In 2016, QBoy released his visual EP QING, (pronounced 'KING' as in a deck of cards, which was the theme of the project) featuring videos for "DragOn", "Show Me Your Deck" sponsored by webcam service CAM4, "Set It Up", a cover version of 1979 classic "Pop Muzik" and an updated remix of "Music Makes Us Dance".

 In September 2017, he disclosed on his Facebook page that he had been living with HIV for 6 years and that he was healthy and undetectable.
 In the statement he explained he wanted to share the information "as maybe someone else out there is having a difficult time coming to terms with their own diagnosis.
 Or perhaps it could break down the stigma of HIV in someone's mind a little?"

 Other ventures

 Interviewer and writer

 In his early years, Brito was a journalist and editor of the website gayhiphop.com.
 He has written for Gay Times, attitude, The Pink Paper and Exprezo and has interviewed artists Salt-N-Pepa, Princess Superstar, Beverley Knight, Mark Ronson, Blu Cantrell, Mica Paris, Nicole Wray and Five Star.

 In 2005, he also presented a radio documentary on "The Rise of Homo-Hop" for BBC Radio One.

-In February 2007, he presented the much acclaimed TV documentary Coming Out to Class for Channel 4 where he looked at his own experiences of homophobic bullying at his school and investigating what today's young gay teens are experiencing and demonstrating the lack of support they currently have.
-The personal and political nature of the film prompted an immediate response from British Parliament the day after its initial screening where an Early Day Motion was passed in favour to look at the subject brought up in the film.
+In February 2007, he presented the much-acclaimed TV documentary Coming Out to Class for Channel 4 where he looked at his own experiences of homophobic bullying at his school and investigating what today's young gay teens are experiencing and demonstrating the lack of support they currently have.
+The personal and political nature of the film prompted an immediate response from the British Parliament the day after its initial screening where an Early Day Motion was passed in favour to look at the subject brought up in the film.
 He supported the TV documentary with two radio podcasts for Channel 4 Radio which he also presented.
-In December 2007, he interviewed his long-time idols, rap super group Salt-N-Pepa in New York City for a radio documentary he created and co-produced with Made in Manchester Productions which was aired on BBC Radio 1Xtra.
+In December 2007, he interviewed his long-time idols, rap supergroup Salt-N-Pepa in New York City for a radio documentary he created and co-produced with Made in Manchester Productions which was aired on BBC Radio 1Xtra.